-1 2.3 understand the need to respect and uphold the rights, dignity, values, and autonomy of service users including their role in the diagnostic and therapeutic process and in maintaining health and wellbeing One respondent suggested amending this standard to the following wording: • understand the need to respect and uphold the rights, dignity, values, and autonomy of service users including their role in the diagnostic and therapeutic process and in maintaining their own health and wellbeing 2.4 recognise that relationships with service users should be based on mutual respect and trust, and be able to maintain high standards of care even in situations of personal incompatibility One respondent suggested amending this standard to the following wording: • recognise that relationships with service users and other professionals should be based on mutual respect and trust, and be able to maintain high standards of care even in situations of personal incompatibility 2.5 know about current legislation applicable to the work of their profession Two respondents suggested amending this standard to the following wording: • know about current legislation applicable to the work of their paramedic profession; or • know about current legislation applicable to the work of their profession and its implication for practice.
+2.3 understand the need to respect and uphold the rights, dignity, values, and autonomy of service users including their role in the diagnostic and therapeutic process and in maintaining health and wellbeing One respondent suggested amending this standard to the following wording: • understand the need to respect and uphold the rights, dignity, values, and autonomy of service users including their role in the diagnostic and therapeutic process and in maintaining their own health and wellbeing 2.4 recognise that relationships with service users should be based on mutual respect and trust, and be able to maintain high standards of care even in situations of personal incompatibility One respondent suggested amending this standard to the following wording: • recognise that relationships with service users and other professionals should be based on mutual respect and trust, and be able to maintain high standards of care even in situations of personal incompatibility 2.5 know about current legislation applicable to the work of their profession Two respondents suggested amending this standard to the following wording: • know about current legislation applicable to the work of their paramedic profession; or • know about current legislation applicable to the work of their profession and its implication for practice.
 2.6 be able to practise in accordance with current legislation governing the use of medicines by paramedics One respondent supported widening this standard beyond medicines legislation.

-2.7 understand the importance of and be able to obtain informed consent One respondent sought reference to knowledge of relevant legislation on informed consent in the country where a paramedic practices and suggested the following wording: understand the importance of and be able to obtain informed consent, where possible They commented that ambulance service users are often unable to provide informed consent and that such consent - and related issues - may be informed by pre-existing clinical records which relate to the service user and that this must be used in decision making where available.
-2.8 be able to exercise a professional duty of care 3 be able to maintain fitness to practise 3.1 understand the need to maintain high standards of personal and professional conduct Two respondents commented on this standard.
-One respondent percental and prefeccional conduct sought to strengthen the standard by requiring an employed registrant to respect and comply with their employer's standards, values, policies and procedures.
-Whereas, the second respondent suggested amending this standard to the following wording: registrant to respect and comply with their employer's standards, values, policies and procedures.
-Whereas, the second respondent 3.2 understand the importance of maintaining their own health registrant to respect and comply with their employer's standards, values, policies and procedures.
-Whereas, the second respondent suggested amending this standard to the following wording: • understand demonstrate the need to maintain high
+understand the importance of and be able to obtain informed consent One respondent sought reference to knowledge of relevant legislation on informed consent in the country where a paramedic practices and suggested the following wording: understand the importance of and be able to obtain informed consent, where possible They commented that ambulance service users are often unable to provide informed consent and that such consent - and related issues - may be informed by pre-existing clinical records which relate to the service user and that this must be used in decision making where available. be able to exercise a professional duty of care be able to maintain fitness to practise understand the need to maintain high standards of personal and professional conduct Two respondents commented on this standard.
+One respondent sought to strengthen the standard by requiring an employed registrant to respect and comply with their employer's standards, values, policies and procedures.
+Whereas, the second respondent suggested amending this standard to the following wording: • understand demonstrate the need to maintain high standards of personal and professional conduct understand the importance of maintaining their own health One respondent suggested amending this standard to the following wording: understand demonstrate the importance of maintaining their own health be able to exercise a professional duty of care be able to maintain fitness to practise understand the need to maintain high standards of personal and professional conduct understand the importance of maintaining their own

-3.3 understand both the need to keep skills and knowledge up to date and the importance of career- long learning
+3.3 understand both the need to keep skills and knowledge up to date and the importance of careerlong learning